weaveworks-experiments/fleeet/docs/design/assemblages.md

 directly vs. create this in the downstream and monitor it.
 The downside is that you now have more objects, and it's not clear that deduplicating assemblages is worth the complexity.

-**How to deal with secrets**
+## Remote Assemblages

-A remote assemblage does not come with secrets; it specifies how to obtain the secrets.
+Assemblages can operate stand-alone in the workload cluster, but their place in the design is to be under control of a `RemoteAssemblage`, which acts as a proxy for an assemblage, in the control plane.

-There will always be some groundwork on a downstream cluster to make secrets readable, whether it's supplying a GPG key or assigning IAM roles.
+A `RemoteAssemblage` refers to a specific, remote cluster, and will mirror its syncs into an `Assemblage` in the remote cluster.
+The status of each sync, as collected in the assemblage, is then reported back in the remote assemblage.

 ## Open questions

-Q: What is the simplest, _secure_ way to do this?
+**What is the simplest, _secure_ way to do this?**

 The simplest means of provisioning secrets is to create them directly in the downstream cluster.
 But is this insecure, compared to e.g., getting them from the platform (KMS/AWS Secrets Manager)?
 Could